-Response: The off-street bicycle paths proposed in the VISION 2050 Draft Plan for Ozaukee County are identical to the off-street bicycle paths proposed in Ozaukee County's park and open space plan.
+Response: The off-street bicycle paths proposed in the Draft Plan for Ozaukee County are identical to the off-street bicycle paths proposed in Ozaukee County's park and open space plan.
 Thus, this component of the regional plan is directly based upon local plans.
-With respect to bicycles, the VISION 2050 Draft Plan also proposes that as arterial streets are reconstructed, consideration be given by the State and local government to providing bicycle accommodation, such as a partially paved shoulder, a slightly wider curb lane, a separate off-street path, or a marked bike lane.
-This is consistent with Federal law to provide such bicycle accommodation, if Federal funds are used to reconstruct an arterial street.
+With respect to bicycles, the Draft Plan also proposes that as arterial streets are reconstructed, consideration be given by the State and local government to providing bicycle accommodations, such as a partially paved shoulder, a slightly wider curb lane, a separate off-street path, or a marked bike lane.
+This is consistent with Federal law to provide such bicycle accommodations, if Federal funds are used to reconstruct an arterial street.